breatheco-de/tutorial-project-excuse-generator-javascript/README.md

 Disneyland for procrastinators and lazy people.

-This project is ideal to are avoiding someone annoying, it takes no more than 20 lines of code and it can save you for the rest of your life!
+This project is ideal for avoiding someone annoying, it takes no more than 20 lines of code and it can save you for the rest of your life!

 ## The Goal

-We wanted a project that used very little Javascript but still with a very fun application, the excuse generator takes 20 lines of code, is super simple to understand and is the perfect first project for any beginner developer.
+We wanted a project that uses very little Javascript but still with a very fun application.
+The excuse generator takes 20 lines of code, is super simple to understand and is the perfect first project for any beginner developer.

 ## Instructions